 - Everyone deserves a family.

-- Every client leaving our service is better off than when they entered into our care.
+- Every child and youth leaving our service is better off than when they entered into our care.

-- The most effective way to support foster children is to thoroughly support foster parents.
+- The most effective way to support foster children is to thoroughly support resource parents.

 - Every child in our care should feel they are part of a family, rather than feel they are in an institution.

-- We want to build relationships with clients, establishing trust, dependability and acceptance.
+- We want to build relationships with children and youth, establishing trust, dependability and acceptance.

-- We provide client independent living skills to maximize their chance of living successfully in a family and community.
+- We provide youth independent living skills to maximize their chance of living successfully in a family and community.

 - To provide a warm, compassionate and stable home environment with loving and caring treatment resource parents.